dynamicguy/mw-docs/docs/api-process/product.md

 >
 > **Pagination**
 >
-> Pagination is required in most of the queries returning lists of items in the MajorityWorld GraphQL API.
+> Pagination is required in most of the queries returning lists of items in the DrikGallery GraphQL API.
 This mechanism protects the server from requests returning large datasets as these can slow down your application and make it less efficient.
-See the [Pagination](api/pagination.md) topic for more about pagination in MajorityWorld.
+See the [Pagination](api/pagination.md) topic for more about pagination in DrikGallery.

 Let's take a look at an example query to fetch a list of products: